SuperData: Games grew 12% to $139.9 billion in 2020 amid pandemic

 Premium console earnings were the fastest-growing segment.
 North America accounts for 57% of the premium console market and the significant impact of COVID-19 on the United States triggered higher console engagement, pushing worldwide revenue upward.
 Nintendo’s Animal Crossing: New Horizons became one of the biggest hits in 2020, breaking the console record (set by Call of Duty: Black Ops IV) for premium launch downloads.

 With COVID-19, games became socially distanced gathering hubs.
 Free-to-play games like Fortnite and Roblox hosted concerts by musicians — Travis Scott performed a digital concert in Fortnite to more than 45 million viewers across five performances.
-In November, Lil Nas X performed a concert in Roblox, gathering over 33 million views across the event.
+In November, singer Lil Nas X performed a concert in Roblox, gathering over 33 million views across the event.
 Brands collaborated with game companies, with Marvel integrating its characters into Fortnite.

 VR survives